-6. Validation of the Finite Element Model
+6. Validation of the finite element model

-The model was subjected to the accelerograms of Koyna earthquake, as provided in Figure 8 and FE results are compared with shake table experimental results (Wilcoski et al., 2001) and the reference model results (Mirzabozorg and Kianoush, 2008).
+The model was subjected to the accelerograms of Koyna earthquake, as provided in Fig. 8 and finite element results are compared with shake table experimental results (Wilcoski et al., 2001) and the reference model results (Kianoush, 2008).
 Owing to the fact that tensile strength of the concrete is much lower than compressive strength; the concrete will fail in tension.
-As it is clear in Figure 9 the cracking is initiated from the interface of the structure and foundation from the upstream region (dam heel) and grows to some extent and then stops.
+As it is clear in Fig. 9 the cracking is initiated from the interface of the structure and foundation from the upstream region (dam heel) and grows to some extent and then stops.
 Then, the cracking in the upper one-third region of the dam is initiated from the downstream (dam throats) which then propagates to the upstream region of the dam.